Triathlon Coaching in Virginia

 Avoid Overtraining for a Triathlon

 When you are training for something like a triathlon, you will have to stress out your body.
 As long as it’s the right amount of stress, your body should be able to adapt to it.
 However, if you stress your body out too much, it can have negative effects.
 You may endure injuries and your future performance will suffer.
 Signs of overtraining include muscle soreness, constant tiredness, and irritability.
 The Virginia trainers at Team Z share some tips on how to avoid overtraining for a triathlon.
+Training for a Triathlon When You Have a Busy Life.

 While it’s necessary to train hard to get fit for the triathlon, you need to do it gradually.
 If you steadily increase your training load every week, you can improve your performance without hurting yourself.
 It is a good idea to increase your training volume by about 10 percent every week.
 That way, your body can adapt to the workouts and become stronger.